johnreitano/chainsaw/scaffold-components/README.md

 # newchain

-**newchain** is a blockchain built using Cosmos SDK and Tendermint and created with [chainsaw](https://github.com/johnreitano/chainsaw) and the [Ignite/Tendermint Toolchain](https://ignite.com/cli).
+**newchain** is a blockchain built using Cosmos SDK and Tendermint.
+It was created with [chainsaw](https://github.com/johnreitano/chainsaw) and the [Ignite/Tendermint Toolchain](https://ignite.com/cli).

 ## Deploying a testnet